 Pro Tip: When you submit your recipes to Foodgawker, make sure you include an enticing description to help encourage clicks through to your site!
 Your description will be shown directly under your photo on Foodgawker’s feed.

 Yummly is a unique food sharing site-meets-personalized recipe aggregator.
-They have meal planning functionality, the ability to save recipes, and more, so it’s essentially a recipe collection app for readers.
+Users can save recipes, plan meals, and more all on the site, so it’s essentially a recipe collection app for readers.

 You can add your recipes to Yummly by adding a Yum button to your site (more details here), so if your readers are already using Yummly, it could be a really great way to get your content on the platform.